 - Learn more about your Fitbit: Our ultimate guide to Fitbit devices

 As we just mentioned, you'll need to connect your Fitbit to an Android phone to use Quick Replies - so, anybody with an iPhone will have to deal with just regular Fitbit notifications.

 Specifically, you'll need to have your Fitbit paired to an Android smartphone running Android 7.0 or later.
 To find out whether your phone does, head to the 'Settings' section of your Android device - it should be hidden away near the 'System' or 'About' areas.

 Apps that work with Quick Replies

-So you've decided on your customised responses and synced them to your smartwatch; here's how you can start using them.
+Once you've decided on your customized responses and synced them to your device, you can start using them.

-- When a notification appears on your watch that supports Quick Replies, you should see the option of Reply or Replies.
+When a notification appears on your device, you should see the option of 'Reply' or 'Replies'.
 If you don't see these options, that particular app doesn't support this feature.

 However, if they do, simply select the pre-typed text or emoji and send it across.